verrazzano/docs/content/en/docs/monitoring/tracing/jaeger-tracing.md

 to the Jaeger Collector URL created in the managed cluster that exports the traces to the OpenSearch or Elasticsearch storage configured in the admin cluster.

-Configure the Istio mesh at the time of the Verrazzano installation on the managed cluster as follows:
+Configure the Istio mesh on the managed cluster at the time of the Verrazzano installation, as follows:

 ```yaml
 apiVersion: install.verrazzano.io/v1alpha1